 - Bias and noise in data: If trained on biased or noisy data, ChatGPT may inadvertently generate biased or unreliable trading suggestions or analysis.

-- Lack of personalization: ChatGPT provides general responses and recommendations, but it may not consider an individual trader's specific risk tolerance, financial goals, or trading preferences.
+- Lack of personalisation: ChatGPT provides general responses and recommendations, but it may not consider an individual trader's specific risk tolerance, financial goals, or trading preferences.

 - Legal and compliance considerations: The use of AI models like ChatGPT in trading may raise legal and compliance concerns, particularly regarding regulatory requirements and algorithmic trading regulations.